Skip to footer content

 Public Shared Sub Main()

-Dim original As String = "AwesomeIronPDF" ' string variable
+Dim original As String = "AwesomeIronPDF" ' String variable

-Dim charArray() As Char = original.ToCharArray()
+Dim charArray() As Char = original.ToCharArray() ' Convert string to character array

 Console.WriteLine(reversed) ' Output: FDPnorIemosewA